-MySQL supports replication from one major version to the next higher major version.
+MySQL supports replication from one release series to the next higher release series.
 For example, you can replicate from a master running MySQL 5.0 to a slave running MySQL 5.1, from a master running MySQL 5.1 to a slave running MySQL 5.5, and so on.

 However, one may encounter difficulties when replicating from an